 Tether to Unveil New Stablecoin GBPT Pegged to the British Pound

-Tether is expected to part of industry innovation in the UK, as the country is moving to adopt stablecoins as a payment option.
+Tether is expected to part of industry innovation in Europe., as the country is moving to adopt stablecoins as a payment option.

 Leading stablecoin company Tether is advancing its stablecoin offering with a new cryptocurrency pegged to the British pound (GBP).